pulumi/docs/content/docs/reference/pkg/gcp/dns/managedzone.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">bool</a></span>
     </dt>
     <dd>{{% md %}}Specifies if this is a managed reverse lookup zone.
-If true, Cloud DNS will resolve reverse lookup queries using
+If true, Cloud DNS will resolve reverse
-automatically configured records for VPC resources.
-This only applies to networks listed under 'private_visibility_config'.
+lookup queries using automatically configured records for VPC resources.
+This only applies to networks listed under `private_visibility_config`.
 {{% /md %}}</dd>

     <dt class="property-optional"